dayvidwhy/shortest/README.md

 | 2     | url2            |
 | 3     | url3            |

-Where we track url's with rowID's.
+Where we track URL's with rowID's.

-If we request a url to be shortened we store it in the database and return the rowID of the entry encoded as base 62.

-So if we navigate to `http://localhost:8080/api/462a` a few things will happen:
+For example if are running the application in development mode using webpack and we navigate to `http://localhost:8080/api/462a` a few things will happen:

 * `462a` will be converted back to a base 10 number, a rowID.
 * The rowID is looked up in the database.
-* The server issues a redirect to the associated url.
+* The express server issues a redirect to the associated url.

 ## To-do
 * Better validation.
-* Rate limiting to prevent abuse.
+* Rate limiting.